doebelc/Calendar-Editor-README/README2.md

   ```

   ## Questions
-  If you have any questions, please reach out to me at cjdoebel@gmail.com.
+  If you have any questions, please reach out to me at cjdoebel.

   You can also find me on GitHub at (https://github.com/doebelc).